RAS-University/robotic-courses/docs/chap2_sensing/vision-for-robotics.md

 ![](https://www.youtube.com/watch?v=GkM4n7RgGaw)

-## 3. Course Content
+## 2.2.3 Course Content

-### Chapter 0 : Introduction
+### 2.2.3.0 : Introduction
 Welcome to this introduction on how a camera projects the three-dimensional (3D) world onto a two-dimensional (2D) image plane.
 We will discuss how to describe a point in 3D space with respect to a camera coordinate system and how these 3D points get projected into pixel coordinates on an image.
 We will then move on to intrinsic calibration and the issue of lens distortion.

-By the end of this chapter, you should understand:
+By the end of this section, you should understand:

 - How a 3D point is projected onto a 2D image plane using the pinhole camera model.